 #5 Amazing Mountain Animal: Kiang

 Kiangs live in elevations up to 17,700 feet above sea level.
-These animals that are the largest wild asses have longer hair in the winter to keep them warmer and shorter hair in the winter.
+These animals that are the largest wild asses have longer hair in the winter to keep them warmer and shorter hair in the summer.
 These animals deliver their young when food is most plentiful.
 Their only predator is wolves.

 Kiangs live in groups of up to 400 animals.
 These tightly cohesive groups can travel a long way for food because kiangs have very stout legs.
 When food is most plentiful in July and August, they put on up to 90 extra pounds, which they can use when the grass is harder to find in the winter.